25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 Pure functions are those functions that depend only on their input parameters and only mutate variables that are within its local scope and it should also not produce any side effects.

-Pure functions always produce the same output given the same input.
+Pure functions always produce the same output given the same input

 - They are easier to test.
 - Easier to understand in general.